cwrichardson/flurdymail/README.md

 the Flurdy docs can be ignored.
 As they say, "not essential for an EC2 image."

+Additionally, it installs fail2ban, and configures it to block some common attacks on mail servers.

 ### SASL

 The entire SASL (Authentication) section of the Flurdy docs can be